Treasure123-school/school-web-treasure/replit.md

 - **Monorepo Design**: Client, server, and shared code in a single repository.
 - **Shared Schema**: Centralized TypeScript types and Zod schemas.
 - **Environment Configuration**: Supports environment-specific configurations for development and production.
-- **Deployment**: Configured for Replit Development, Local Development, and Production (Render backend + Vercel frontend + Supabase database + Supabase Storage).
+- **Deployment**: Configured for Replit Development, Local Development, and Production (fully self-hosted with PostgreSQL database + MinIO object storage).
-- **File Storage**: Development uses local `uploads/` directory; Production uses Supabase Storage buckets.
+- **File Storage**: MinIO object storage with 5 buckets (homepage-images, gallery-images, profile-images, study-resources, general-uploads) for development and production environments.
 - **Cross-Domain Authentication**: Configured with `sameSite: 'none'` cookies and `trust proxy` for secure session sharing.
 - **CORS**: Auto-configured for development and production environments.
 - **Port Configuration**: Vite server with `allowedHosts: true`; Express binds to `0.0.0.0:5000`.